About us

 In our most recent fiscal year, 45% of our hired staff and contractors identify as BIPOC, while our current board leadership is 80% BIPOC, 80% Detroit-based and 80% identify as female.

-In addition, our insistence of a majority BIPOC board, vendor audits as we staff each production and at the end of each fiscal year, our use of contracts for community collaborators that include residuals and royalties for works that tour, and our work to establish a land trust to transition ownership of the Detroit Puppet Company greenspace to neighborhood residents within the next 3-5 years are internal methods we employ to address lack of equity in our industry and in our community.
+In addition, our insistence of a majority BIPOC board, vendor audits as we staff each production and at the end of each fiscal year, our use of contracts for community collaborators that include residuals and royalties for community based works that tour are internal methods we employ to address lack of equity in our industry and in our community.
 We reevaluate these practices annually to increase efforts in areas where we can do better as we take responsibility for institutional bias and address our complicitness in processes that are systemically racist.

 Learn more about our impact in our Data Arts Report 2019-2021.